-After having worked in Belgium, at S.W.I.F.T. (the Society for Worldwide Interbank Financial Telecommunication) in La Hulpe for nine months, I experienced a period of approximately sixteen months without employment (between Mar-1992 and Jun-1993).
+After having worked in Belgium, at S.W.I.F.T.
+SCRL (the Society for Worldwide Interbank Financial Telecommunication) in La Hulpe for nine months, I experienced a period of approximately sixteen months without employment (between Mar-1992 and Jun-1993).
 As much as I tried, employment evaded me during that period.

 Over the 1992 Christmas holiday, I was in what was my then local bar (The Drum, Avenue d'Auderghem, in Bruxelles), when the conversation turned to someone's recent holiday to Indonesia.
 Knowing my situation, I was asked "Why don't you go around the world?"
 My reply was something along the lines of "No, I don't want to do a stupid thing like that!"

 Four months later (Easter 1993), I spent a few days in the U.K., visiting a friend of the family.
 She knew of my situation and simply asked "What do you really want to do, Martin?"
 After a few minutes of thought, I simply replied "I want to travel."
 I spent that night at my parent's home and awoke the following morning with the inspiration and desire to go around the world (very much to my surprise)!
-I had to eat my words said last Christmas in Bruxelles!
+I had to eat the words I said last Christmas in Bruxelles!